-Facilities such as hotels, restaurants, and souvenirs shop can be found in Labuan Bajo.
+Facilities such as hotels, restaurants, and souvenir shops can be found in Labuan Bajo.
 As on the Komodo Island itself, basic facilities such as toilets are available.
 The information center can be found right at the entrance.

-Some locals, mostly rangers, rent their houses for tourists.
+Some locals, mostly rangers, rent their houses to tourists.
 They provide basic facilities to sleep the night and also bathrooms.
-Another thing to note, electricity on the Island is limited and it’s turned off every day at 11 PM.
+Another thing to note, the electricity on the island is limited and it’s turned off every day at 11 PM.